Chevrolet big-block engine: 502

-The 502—with a 501.28 CID total displacement—had a bore and stroke of 4.466x4 in and a cast iron 4-bolt main block.
+The 502—with a 501.28 CID total displacement—has a bore and stroke of 4.466x4 in and a cast iron 4-bolt main block.
 GM offered it in their Performance Parts catalog, available as multiple crate motors with horsepower ratings from 338 to 600 hp and torque of 470 to 567 lbft in "Base" and "Deluxe" packages.
 The "Ram Jet 502," the 496 hp / 565 lbft crate motor, was offered with fuel injection, and came as a turn key setup which included all the wiring and electronics needed to operate in any vehicle.
 It was also used in marine applications.

 ZZ572

 General Motors began offering a newly developed 572 CID in 1998 to the aftermarket via its GM Performance Parts division.
 This engine has a bore and a stroke of 4.56 × 4+3/8 in.
 This is a 620 hp and 650 lbft version, designated ZZ572/620 Deluxe, capable of running on 92 octane pump gasoline for street applications.
 Another version of the same engine is available as a high compression variant, codenamed ZZ572/720R Deluxe, generating a minimum of 720 hp on high-octane racing fuel.
 The 572 is officially offered by Chevrolet for the 2022 model year COPO Camaro.